patinhooh/spotdl-playlist/README.md

     git clone https://github.com/patinhooh/spotdl-playlist.git
     cd spotdl-playlist
     ```
-4. \[Optional\] You can rename and move the `./src/` dir to the Playlists location to a easier experience.
+4. \[Optional\] You can rename and move the `./src/` dir closer to the Playlists location for a easier experience.

 ## Usage